Lightprotocol/light-protocol/README.md

 Helper variables:
 - fe_instruction_index // keeps track of the executed transaction
-- max_compute      // defines max compute to be used within one transaction
+- fe_max_compute      // defines max compute to be used within one transaction
 - current_compute // collects an estimate of how many compute units have already been used
 - initialized     // cyclotomic_exp is initialized
 - outer_loop      // index of cyclotomic_exp loop